StarpTech/k-andy/README.md

 ## Usage

-Run the folling command to create a cluster.
-The process takes usually ~1min.
+Run the following command to create a cluster.
+The process usually takes ~1min.

 ```sh
 terraform init